alexa/alexa-auto-sdk/README.md

 # Alexa Auto SDK

 The Alexa Auto SDK contains essential client-side software required to integrate Alexa into the automobile.
-The Alexa Auto SDK provides a runtime engine for communicating with the Alexa service.
-It also provides interfaces that allow you to implement platform specific behavior such as audio input, media playback, template and state rendering, phone control, and car control.
-It also includes two sample applications that demonstrate how to use the Alexa Auto SDK interfaces.
+It provides a runtime engine for communicating with the Alexa service and also provides interfaces that allow you to implement platform-specific behavior such as audio input, media playback, template and state rendering, phone control, and car control.
+The Auto SDK also includes two sample applications that demonstrate how to use the Auto SDK interfaces.

 **Table of Contents**: